AntaresQAQ/AntaresQAQ/README.md

 Here is Antares.
 A rookie college student of software engineering.
+Internship at microsoft.

 My lover: [Ache](https://github.com/AcheHe)